EdgyBouchi/IoW/README.md

 * should install all necessary files
 * reboot after script => hotspot is setup upon reboot
 * after filling in network info reboot again to startup service
-* crontab job should check for new code every day at 02am
+* crontab job should check for new code every day at 02am via a git pull

 ## how to acces terminal
 * crontab starts a tmux session